Dilbert66/esphome-vistaECP/README.md

 # Miscellaneous
 ## Example in Home Assistant
+#Note: The config below assumes an ESPHOME device named: "vistaalarm".
+Change the lines below to suit your own device name.
 ![Image of HASS example](readme_material/vista-ha.png)

 The returned statuses for Home Assistant are: armed_away, armed_home, armed_night, pending, disarmed,triggered and unavailable.